Avro Vulcan XH558: Post-restoration

 As the aircraft operated under visual flight rules (VFR), it could not fly through clouds to higher altitudes where turbulence is lower, as this would require instrument flight rules (IFR) certification.
 Flying VFR in lower, often turbulent air, the airframe suffers from more fatigue which increases fatigue-index (FI) consumption.
 A longer-term aim was to make the authorised modifications depending on the usage of fatigue index and engine cycle, to allow the fatigue life to match expected engine life with both expiring at about the same time.

-On 28 May 2012, shortly before a take-off run from Doncaster Sheffield Airport on a practice flight, both port engines developed a fault and had to be shut down, closing the airport for 90 minutes.
-The cause was ingestion of silica gel desiccant bags into No. 1 engine, which failed and led to debris entering No. 2 engine.
+On 28 May 2012, during a take-off run from Doncaster Sheffield Airport on a practice flight, both port engines suffered catastrophic failures, closing the airport for 90 minutes.
+The cause was ingestion of silica gel desiccant bags into No. 1 engine, which failed and led to debris entering No. 2 engine - the pre-flight inspection by engineers had not been properly carried out.
 Although no structural damage occurred, both engines were written off, requiring replacement from the Trust's stock of new engines.

+It was determined that the silica gel packs should never have been in use.
+They were put into engine intakes with the idea that they would absorb moisture and thus reduce corrosion.
+This was a fundamentally flawed idea given that the engines were not in a sealed environment.
+Also the packs did not have warning flags attached and there was no procedure in place - such as a 'shadow board' - to double check that they had been removed.

 Major wing structural modifications were undertaken in March 2014 which extended the life of the airframe long enough to perform the 2014 and 2015 seasons – see Operation 2015.